15knots/cmake4eclipse/README.md

 ---
 ## Planned changes for next major release (4)
-1. Removal of the deprecated CMAKE_EXPORT_COMPILE_COMMANDS language setting providers.
+1. Removal of the deprecated *CMAKE_EXPORT_COMPILE_COMMANDS* language setting providers.
 Their code has long been integrated into CDT.
-As a replacement, users should switch to the `CMake Compilation DB` parser which is based on the code in CDT.
+As a replacement, users should switch to the *CMake Compilation DB* parser which is based on the code in CDT.
+1. Removal of the deprecated *CMake Builder (deprecated)*.
+It has been kept for compatibility with cmake4eclipse 2.x and is superseded by the *CMake Builder*.
 1. Replacement of the cmake error parser with the parser coming with CDT.
 This does not affect end-users but helps to reduce maintenance effort.
 1. New *cmake4eclipse* project creation wizard.
 Projects created through that wizard are still based on the managed build system (MBS)